Plowing and Salting

 Keeping our roads and sidewalks clear of snow and ice is a priority for the City.
-Our Winter Maintenance Crews work around the clock using a prioritized route system to keep you safe and keep our City moving!
+Our Winter Maintenance Crews work 24/7 using a prioritized route system to keep you safe and keep the City moving through slush, snow and rain.

 Which streets get cleared first?